-1. Inspection planning for the local governments subject to inspections

-The local governments subject to inspections as specified in II 3 (3) are Iwate prefecture, Miyagi prefecture, Fukushima prefecture, Tochigi prefecture, and Gunma prefecture.
+- Inspection planning for the local governments subject to inspections The local governments subject to inspections as specified in II 3 (3) are Iwate prefecture, Miyagi prefecture, Fukushima prefecture, Tochigi prefecture, and Gunma prefecture.
 Inspections are conducted approximately once in three months per livestock farmer.

-2. Requirements for establishing items/areas to which the government imposes restrictions of distribution/consumption
+However, as for the livestock farms in which feeding control is conducted appropriately and confirmed by the local governments, inspections are conducted approximately once a year. - 2.
+Requirements for establishing items/areas to which the government imposes restrictions on distribution/consumption

-In case the kinds of cattle, the regions, and livestock farms feeding the cattle are judged that they do not exceed the maximum limits based on the results of inspections conducted about once every three months per farm household, the restrictions of distribution can be established and/or cancelled by an appropriate unit which clarifies the scope of the restrictions of distribution, if prefectures and municipalities can manage it.
+In case the kinds of cattle, the regions, and livestock farms feeding the cattle are judged that they do not exceed the maximum limits based on the results of inspections conducted per farm household, the restrictions on distribution can be established and/or cancelled by an appropriate unit which clarifies the scope of the restrictions on distribution, if prefectures and municipalities can manage it.

-3. Requirements for cancellation of items and/or areas to which the government imposes restrictions of distribution and/or consumption
+3. Requirements for cancellation of items and/or areas to which the government imposes restrictions on distribution and/or consumption

-The cancellation of restrictions of distribution related to beef exceeding the maximum limits due to rice straw contaminated by high concentrations of radioactive cesium shall be approved, if an appropriate feeding control is fully enforced after restrictions of distribution are instructed, and applications for the partial cancellation of restrictions of distribution are filed based on the setting up of the following safety management system for beef.
+The cancellation of restrictions on distribution related to beef exceeding the maximum limits due to rice straw contaminated by high concentrations of radioactive cesium shall be approved, if an appropriate feeding control is fully enforced after restrictions on distribution are instructed, and applications for the partial cancellation of restrictions on distribution are filed based on the setting up of the following safety management system for beef.